kentseamons/byu-cs324-w2024/08-lab-socket-hunt/README.md

 ## Testing Servers

-The following domain names and ports correspond to the servers where the games might be initiated:
+The following hostnames and ports (format: "hostname:port") correspond to the servers where the games might be initiated.

  - alaska:32400
  - arkansas:32400